 If the AMF, based on configuration, is aware that the UE is accessing over a gNB using satellite backhaul, the AMF includes the Satellite backhaul category as described in clause 5.43 of TS 23.501 [2].

+The AMF may indicate to the PCF that the UE supports N3IWF selection based on the slices the UE wishes to use over untrusted non-3GPP access and/or UE support for TNGF selection based on the slices the UE wishes to use over trusted non-3GPP access.

 3. The V-PCF forwards the information received from AMF in step 2 to the H-PCF.
 When a UE Policy Container is received at initial registration, the H-PCF may store the PEI, the OSId, indication of UE capability of reporting URSP rule enforcement to network, indication of support of URSP delivery in EPS or the indication of UE support for ANDSP in the UDR using Nudr_DM_Create including DataSet "Policy Data" and Data Subset "UE context policy control data".